Workflow and Responsibilities of EJD representatives to UEMS

-By studying the agenda that should be made available before each meeting the representative will be able to check on the EJD´s website, ask the secretariat or the chairperson of the PGT if there are any relevant documents or relevant policy statements of the EJD.
+By studying the agenda, which should be made available before each meeting, the representative will be able to check on the EJD´s website and contact the secretariat or the chairperson of the PGT for any relevant documents or policy statements by the EJD.
 In case an issue arises where EJD have not decided upon a policy yet, the representative should consult with the EJD PGT Committee chairperson.

-One month after each meeting the representative should send in a written report to the EJD secretariat.
-The representative should also inform the EJD secretariat of the dates of future meetings in his section/board or MJC as well as of any changes in his contact information.
+One month after each meeting, the representative should send in a written report to the EJD secretariat and PGT Committee Chairperson.
+The representative should also inform the EJD secretariat of the dates of future meetings in his section/board or MJC, as well as of any changes in their contact information.

 Travel assistance to UEMS meetings

-Travel expenses should usually be covered by the board or national organisations that endorsed the representatives’ nomination as a candidate and acted as the representatives’ referee.
+Travel/accommodation expenses should usually be covered by the board or the national organisations that endorsed the representatives’ nomination as a candidate and acted as the representatives’ referee.
+On some rare cases travel expenses are assured by section/board/MJC to which the candidate is nominated to.
 It is up to the representative to check these possibilities first.
-If there will be no financial support by any organisation, he can apply to the EJD Representatives fund.
+If there is no financial support available from any of these organizations, the Representative/Vice-Representative can apply to the EJD Representatives’ fund.

 Rules of Procedure

-To optimize this workflow and improve Influence and lobbying in UEMS S/B/MJC the EJD states the following rules for the EJD and their representatives:
+To optimize this workflow and improve EJD’s work within UEMS S/B/MJC the following rules apply:

-- The EJD representatives to UEMS S/B/MJC will be provided regularly by the EJD with necessary information about on-going topics via email and newsletter.
-They are also obliged to keep themselves updated on EJD policy and should represent EJD’s opinion in the UEMS S/B/MJC.
+- The EJD representatives to UEMS S/B/MJC will be provided by the EJD after each General Assembly with the necessary information about on-going topics by email.
+However, it is the responsibility of the representatives to keep themselves updated on EJD policy and they should represent EJD’s opinion in the UEMS S/B/MJC.

-- The EJD representatives are expected to attend the meetings in their respective UEMS S/B/MJC and should send a written report on a prepared EJD template as soon as possible to the EJD secretariat.
-This summary should only contain the relevant information and questions for Junior Doctors.
-(In addition full protocols can be send if they are available)
+- The EJD representatives are expected to attend the meetings in their respective UEMS S/B/MJC and should send a written report on a prepared EJD template as soon as possible to the EJD PGT Chairperson (email@example.com)

-- In case the costs for a EJD representative to attend a meeting are not covered fully or partially by the Board, Section or any national organisation, the EJD will cover up to 250€ of the costs from the EJD-Representative fund once per year upon request.
-In order to get financial support, the representative has to apply for it, according to the Rules of Procedure, by providing all the documents and information required (including the denial of the other organisations) to the treasurer.
-The total amount might be increased if made possible by the UEMS.
+- If the costs for an EJD representative to attend a meeting are not covered fully or partially by the Board, Section or any national organization, the EJD will cover up to 250€ of the travel and/or accommodation costs from the EJD-Representatives’ fund once per year upon request.
+In order to get financial support, the representative should apply by email, according to the Rules of Procedure, by providing the relevant documentation (including documentation confirming that no other organisation will be paying travel expenses) to the EJD treasurer and PGT Chairperson (firstname.lastname@example.org and email@example.com).
+The total amount might be increased if made possible by the UEMS .

-- The EJD secretariat should stay in close contact with the UEMS to gather information about the dates of future meetings of S/B/MJC and inform the representatives.
-Also the secretariat should provide the representative with contact data.
-Whenever the EJD representative has this data already, he should inform the secretariat immediately.
+- The EJD Executive Board should stay in close contact with the UEMS to gather information about the dates of future meetings of S/B/MJC and inform the representatives.
+Also, the PGT Chairperson should provide the representative with contact data.

-- The EJD representative should without delays inform the substitute (if elected) and the EJD secretariat if he/she is unable to attend a meeting or if he/she wants to resign from their position.
+- The EJD representative should without delay inform the substitute (if elected) and the EJD PGT Chairperson if he/she is unable to attend a meeting or if he/she wants to resign from their position.

-- The EJD representatives to UEMS S/B/MJC should without delay inform the EJD secretariat of any changes in their contact information.
+- The EJD representatives to UEMS S/B/MJC should without delay inform the PGT Chairperson of any changes in their contact information.

-- Representatives that do not fulfil the responsibilities set in paragraphs 1 to 6 can be dismissed from their position by the EJD plenary.
-Representatives that have not sent in a report of activity to the EJD secretariat should be contacted by the EJD secretariat six weeks prior to an EJD plenary meeting.
-If no report is received four weeks prior to the EJD plenary meeting the EJD secretariat will contact the representative to remind them of the consequences of not sending the report.
-The post can be declared vacant and nominations can be received for the election of a new EJD representative to UEMS S/B/MJC in question at the next EJD plenary meeting.
+- Representatives that do not fulfil the responsibilities set out in paragraphs 1 to 6 can be dismissed from their position by the EJD plenary.
+Representatives who do not email a report of activity to the PGT Chairperson should be contacted six weeks prior to an EJD plenary meeting.
+If no report is received four weeks prior to the EJD plenary meeting, the representative will be contacted to remind them of the consequences of not sending the report.
+The post will then be declared vacant and nominations can be received for the election of a new EJD representative to the UEMS S/B/MJC in question at the next EJD General Assembly meeting.

 At the end of the term

-At the end of the elected period the EJD expects the representative to pass on any relevant information to the successor.
-He may also ask for a certificate from the EJD which could be used for curricular purposes.
+At the end of the elected period, the EJD expects the representative to pass on any relevant information to the successor.
+Representatives may also ask for a certificate from the EJD, which could be used for curricular purposes.